reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 A breakthrough front-end testing framework called *Cypress* makes it simple to create effective and adaptable tests for your online apps.
 With features like simple test configuration, practical reporting, an appealing dashboard interface, and a lot more, it makes it possible to perform advanced testing for both unit tests and integration tests.

-The main benefit of Cypress is that it is created in JavaScript, the most used language for front-end web development.
-Since it was first made available to the public for the community, it has gained a sizable following among developers and QA engineers (about 32K GitHub stars).
+The main benefit of Cypress is that it is created in JavaScript, the most-used language for front-end web development.
+Since it was first made available to the public, it has gained a sizable following among developers and QA engineers (about 32K GitHub stars).

 *Cypress* is an open-source testing framework based on JavaScript that supports web application testing.
 Contrary to *Selenium*, Cypress does not require driver binaries to function fully on a real browser.
 The shared platform between the automated code and the application code provides total control over the application being tested.